Code-Institute-Submissions/milestone-project-one-20/README.md

 I used LambdaTest (https://www.lambdatest.com/feature) to create screenshots throughout browsers to check if everything looks the same, and
 Browserling (https://www.browserling.com/) and LambdaTest to surf around the site in different browsers to compare the ui.

+I found out that the hero video and overlay was faulty on all other browsers then chrome.
+I managed to fix this by making the code more precise on size and place.

+The images were stretched in other browsers, i found the solution on StackOverflow and used the obect fit property to solve this.

 I discovered that the footer icons do not center vertically in IE 11 and lower, but I did not solve this issue yet.
 Vimeo video does not play in opera, I did not solve this issue yet, because when I search for solutions it javascript that comes up.
 I'll save that fun for when I learned something about it.